DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/datasources/ldap.md

                     # value by "newvalue1" and "newvalue2"
                     attrnameToModifyList: [newvalue1, newvalue2]

-                  # Facultative : the attributes to delete from the entry
+                  # Facultative: the attributes to delete from the entry
                   delete:
                     # Delete specified attribute and all of its values
                     attrnameToDelete: null